schoolofdevops/chatgpt-prompts-devopsmastery/prompts/09-certification-coach.md

+##  ChatGPT Prompt for Getting started with a Certification Exam

 "Hello ChatGPT, I am [Your Name], and I am preparing for the [Specific DevOps Certification - e.g., AWS Certified Solutions Architect, Certified Kubernetes Administrator, etc.].
 I would like your help in my preparation process.
 Here are some details about my current status and needs:

 Current Knowledge Level: [Briefly describe your current level of expertise in the areas covered by the certification.
 Mention any relevant experience or past training you have had.]